 Microscopy of mitotic errors in a tumor cell Discovering tumor vulnerabilities

-Dr. Rodriguez-Bravo hopes that uncovering mechanisms of genome function and stability in cancer cells may be translated into new therapeutic options.
+Dr. Rodriguez-Bravo hopes that uncovering mechanisms of genome function and stability in cancer cells may translate to new therapeutic options.

 Overview